0x5c4r3/jekyll-theme-console/_posts/2022-01-17-RF-Hacking-Part-1:-Reply-Attack.markdown

-# RF Hacking Part 1: Reply Attack
+# RF Hacking Part 1: Reply Attack</br>

-I recently researched on Radio Signals and how they are implemented in modern car and keyfobs algorithms.
+I recently researched on Radio Signals and how they are implemented in modern cars and keyfobs algorithms.